geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-25/meeting-transcript.md

 You can just delete that.

 **Qazalin** [00:06:34]
-So one thing I'm struggling with is testing infra for this stuff, because lazy buffer isn't process replayable.
+So one thing I'm struggling with is testing infra for this stuff, because LazyBuffer isn't process replayable.
 I mean, you can pickle it.
 It's really flaky if you pickle it.
 How would you want to test this?